Commonly Requested Resources

 King County District Court, East Division-Redmond

-For all civil related matters such as fines, tickets, obtain court orders, divorce papers, protection orders, apply for a passport, or for small claims matters, contact the King County District Court, East Division at 206-205-9200.
+For all civil related matters such as fines, tickets, obtaining court orders, divorce papers, protection orders, applying for a passport, or for small claims matters, contact the King County District Court, East Division at 206-205-9200.
 The Redmond Police Department is not connected with NEDC.
-Northeast District Court is a King County Court (as opposed to a city court), is located at 8601 160th Avenue NE next to the library and has its own parking lot off 160th Ave NE.
+Northeast District Court is a King County Court (as opposed to a city court), is located at 8601 160th Avenue NE next to the library, and has its own parking lot off 160th Ave NE.

 Arrangements for a King County Public Defender are made at Northeast District Court, 206-205-9200.
 Public Defender payments should be made at the Finance Department in City Hall (15670 NE 85th Street).